 The ice had now hardened, the footprints visible by head torch on the way up were gone in a sea of shining white.
 Each step was hard work, looking for a patch of ice that looked soft, stamping on it to create some purchase, dropping my bodyweight to lower the centre of gravity, and repeat.
 Fatigue hitting my legs hard my knees buckled and I fell, hitting the ice hard I slid down a few metres uncontrolled.
 A guide came to my aid and held on to me, either too confident in his abilities or the conditions he went down after two steps and slid 20 metres from me.
 At least that provided a brief moment of laughter.

-The falls kept coming.
+My sight had returned but the falls kept coming.
 I was getting frustrated — I wanted to scream like a toddler, I can’t do this, it’s too hard, I’m tired, I’m hungry, my legs hurt, my knees don’t work, I’m hot, I’m cold, why the fuck haven’t I got crampons?!
 And so I was finally going polepole for fear that I’d fall and slide to my death, trying to calculate if I could get my knife out in time and use it as a makeshift ice axe.
 Probably not.

 The descent took everything I had and then just a little bit more.
 It broke me, physically and mentally.
 We’d been told that we would go down the same way we ascended due to the conditions.
 For some unknown reason about two thirds of the way down some of us were told to go a different way, behind the rocks.
 These were the same rocks I’d been told off for peeing by on the way up “Don’t go near the edge, you’ll fall and die”.
-Yet, now we were trying to walk down them.
+Yet, now we were trying to climb down them.

 Assuming we knew something they didn’t other climbers began to follow us.
 All I knew was that my guide had clearly made a bad choice.
 “You’re climbing like a drunk” he said to me.
 Fuck you I thought as I gritted my teeth and stared at him.
 I asked him why we’d gone this way, “It’s safer” he said.
 It was not.

 As we neared base camp, some of the porters came to meet us with some victory pineapple juice.
-I was very grateful as my water ran out at the summit and I was dehydrated by this point.
+I was very grateful — my water ran out at the summit and I was dehydrated by this point.
 I tried to pretend to be happy but I don't think it worked.
 I probably scowled at them as they poured my drink.

 Sat on a rock drinking the sweet life giving tropical juice, I saw the climbers that had followed us, now carried by their guides, I felt sorry for them as I knew what they’d just been through and assumed like me it had ruined their day.
 Their week in fact.

 Arriving back at base camp, sure enough my tent buddy was already asleep having arrived an hour earlier taking the safer route.
 I tried my best to sleep for the short break we had but to no avail, we were now heading off for a 4 hour trek down to our final camp.
 I was trying to work out the best reason I could give for not continuing, for telling them they had to carry me down, or get a helicopter — whatever, not my problem.
 Was it the tooth?
 Nosebleeds?
 Headache?
 Cough?
 Exhaustion?
 Or that my legs didn’t work anymore?
 I’d definitely need those to walk down.
-After some food I calmed down a little and reluctantly started the walk.

 I felt done.
 I wanted a nice long hot shower, a burger and to move on with my life.
 I think in the back of my mind I’d been toying with the idea of slowly attempting the seven summits and this was my first test.
 Unfortunately it was a failure in that regard.
 Why would I ever want to do anything like that again?
 But I think most of the issues would have been eradicated had I been equipped properly.
 Specifically if I’d had crampons, and perhaps my own thermals just for the smell.
 And whilst I'm at it, some form of training other than drinking beer named after the mountain.